byronka/minum/README.md

   It's a much easier project to read and understand than any other web framework.
 - No magic.
 There's no special machinery running in the shadows, like you will often find with web frameworks using annotations/decorators or naming conventions.
 Everywhere in the code, you will find easily-navigable code.
+All the functionality is supported through direct method calls.
 This also provides a greater signal-to-noise ratio when examining stacktraces, making the maintenance cheaper and less stressful.
 - Well-documented throughout, easier to maintain.
 - The only dependency is the Java standard library.
 That's it!
 The commonplace approach of using large frameworks with sub-dependencies, in combination with multitudes of